On this page 6

 - Not clearly published on the portal landing page

-Typical inspection sequence: Application, zoning review, possible compliance inspection, fee payment, permit issuance, then separate trade permits as needed
+Typical sequence: Application, zoning review, possible compliance inspection, fee payment, permit issuance, then separate trade permits as needed

 Not clearly published